IST-Portfolios/por2folios/README.md

 git clone -b <branch_name> https://github.com/IST-Portfolios/por2folios.git .
 ```
 #### 8. Sync Database
+You can sync your database with the one in the production server using WP Sync DB plugin (already installed).
+More information of the tool and it works check the [git page].
 #### 9. DONE!
 Now that everything is set up, you should be able to go to the Dashboard (if instaled on step 3) in <http://vvv.dev>, or to the website you created using the given URL (in the above example <http://por2folio.dev>).